Sound technical content, curated with aloha by

 I suggest that you investigate whether the chromate conversion coating process is being done really right.
 You may need to replace the contents of the tank, or adjust your de-smutting process as discussed in this thread.
 What do the parts look like after they have been chromate conversion coated but haven't yet been painted?

-Salt spray testing is meant to help to keep your process on track; it should not be used to mislead you towards replacement processes, but if you want alternate process recommendations anyway, please tell us about the component and its requirements.
+Salt spray testing is for helping you keep your process on track.
+Using it to guide you towards a replacement process would likely be a mistake; but if you want alternate process recommendations, please tell us about the component and its requirements.
+Thanks.

 Luck & Regards,